The Mystery of Chaco Canyon

 IRC interns worked with data based on archeological surveys of the thousand year-old ruins.
 Visualization of the geography of Chaco Canyon required the construction of a digital model so large that it had to be separated into sixteen parts and rendered in multiple layers.
 Rendering required hundreds of hours on the IRC’s Silicon Graphics workstations and additional time on one of UMBC’s 20-processor supercomputers.

-As of June 2000, The Mystery of Chaco Canyon has received the following honors and awards:
+The Mystery of Chaco Canyon has received numerous honors and awards: